ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Using Flexbox

 `<div className='hidden text-sm font-semibold md:block'>Eric</div>;` will hide by default or show the user name once a certain screen size breakpoint (`md`) is reached.

+### Using CSS Grid

+Implementing CSS Grid will allow to easily push the overview all the way to the bottom of the screen.
 <!---
 [comment]: it works with text, you can rename it how you want